 Polar Vantage M430

-- TRAINING LOAD PRO: The Vantage M is the ultimate fitness tracker, separating cardio load, muscle load and perceived...
+- TRAINING LOAD PRO & RECOVERY PRO: The Vantage M is the ultimate fitness and biking activity tracker; separating cardio,...

 It won't keep you as cool as you would be in the Polar Regions.
 But the Polar Vantage M430 is another alternative to consider.

 This watch, too, earns an Amazon’s choice award and offers the added benefit of wrist-based heart rate monitoring.
 No straps required for Polar Vantage customers.
 A built-in accelerometer allows you to continue to capture your running data even on days when you run indoors.